Indian Milk Cake | halwai style Kalakand

 • Start with 1 litre of full-fat milk in a wide, heavy-bottomed pan.
 Add a splash of water to prevent scorching and bring it to a boil.

 • Lower the flame to medium.
-Add ¼ cup sugar and 1 tablespoon ghee.
+Add ¼ cup sugar and 1 tbsp ghee.
 Cook until the mixture resembles palgova (a soft milk fudge).

-• Add another ¼ cup sugar and 1 tablespoon ghee.
+• Add another ¼ cup sugar and 1 tbsp ghee.
 Stir and cook until the mixture thickens and begins to leave the sides of the pan.

-• Add 1 tablespoon jaggery and cook until the mixture forms a cohesive mass.
+• Add 1 tbsp jaggery and cook until the mixture forms a cohesive mass.

 • Transfer to a tray lined with greased parchment paper.
 Level with a greased knife.
 Cover with another sheet of parchment, seal, and wrap with two soft towels.
 Let it rest undisturbed for 5 hours.